 Growing up as a pastor’s kid, she never imagined how she would learn that lesson.
-She and Alex had so much in common when they married in 1996.
+She and Alex had so much in common when they married.
 High school sweethearts, they came from strong Christian homes and each had a heritage of lasting marriages.

-Yet in the first years of their marriage, something went terribly wrong.
-And then something went right.
+Yet in the first years of their marriage, things went terribly wrong.

-By the time Jill and Alex went to their first FamilyLife Weekend to Remember® marriage getaway in 2005, there was little hope for their relationship.
+By the time Jill and Alex went to their first FamilyLife Weekend to Remember marriage getaway, there was little hope for their relationship.
 Jill was filing for divorce.

 Alex, on the other hand, was praying for a miracle.

 He and Jill were just 19 years old when they married.
-Both Christians, everyone had assumed they'd figure marriage out.
+Because they were both Christians, everyone assumed they’d figure marriage out.
 But marriage was a lot harder than either of them had expected.